alestic/abc/README.md

 api_key = your_project_specific_api_key_here
 ```

+## TODO

+- Allow user to indicate they want the commands to be run
+- Support multiple LLM models
+- Support multiple LLM providers

 ## Contributing

-Unlikely to review or incorporate pull requests, but you are welcome to fork the project and publish updates.
+Pull requests and bug reports are unlikely to be reviewed, incorporated, or fixed, but you are welcome to fork the project and publish updates.

 ## License